numfocus/gsoc/2016/proposals/result-aggregation-server-garg-prerit.md

 ###Database Migration

-* [SQLAlchemy](http://www.sqlalchemy.org/) is prefered for querying and handling the database.
-It provides great convenience and easy to maintain code.
-SQLAlchemy does not consider a database as just a set of tables, rows and columns, but it considers it as a relational algebra engine.
+* I suggest using [SQLAlchemy](http://www.sqlalchemy.org/) for querying and handling the database.
+It has several advantages over using traditional SQL connectors, such as producing code, which is more readable, easier to maintain, less prone to errors and less vulnerable to attacks.
+SQLAlchemy does not consider a database as just a set of tables, rows and columns, but rather as a relational algebra engine.
 Writing complex raw queries can lead to difficult to maintain code.
-Any schematic changes in the database can be easily taken care off using SQLALchemy.
+Any schematic changes in the database can be easily taken care of using SQLAlchemy.
 Sample code snippet :
 ```
 import os